ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Tom PiaggioCo-Founder at Autonoma

 Quick summary: Autonoma is the open source alternative to aqua cloud. aqua cloud is a proprietary AI-powered test management platform that markets itself as superior to open source.
-Autonoma is actually open source AND uses AI agents to autonomously generate, execute, and maintain tests from your codebase.
+Autonoma is actually open source AND uses AI agents to autonomously plan, run, review, and maintain tests from your codebase.
 BSL 1.1 license, free self-hosting, no per-user fees.
 The irony: the platform claiming to replace open source gets replaced by genuine open source autonomous testing.

 aqua cloud positions itself as the "AI-powered" answer to the limitations of open source test management.
 Their pitch: open source tools are too complex, too fragile, and lack modern AI capabilities.
 The irony is thick.
 Autonoma is genuinely open source, genuinely AI-powered, and goes far beyond what aqua cloud offers.
 Here is how.